 - @type: Event

-Several plug-ins can handle offer and organizer data, and some allow for information about the performer, the group or the company involved in the event.
+Several plug-ins can handle information about the performer, the group or the company involved in the event.
 If your plug-in supports this structured data, take advantage of it.
-As for the venues, don’t forget to associate a URL to the organizer or the performer such as their official website, Wikipedia page or Wikidata element.
-No matter what URL you use, by linking, you create meaning and add value to your structured data.
+As with location, don’t forget to associate @ID and sameAs properties to the organizer’s and performer’s official websites, Wikipedia pages or Wikidata items.

 What about specific types of events?

 The Performing Arts Information Representation Community Group, a W3C-associated community group dedicated to modelling the performing arts, is working to fill this void.
-The group is developing a harmonized performing arts ontology, which will likely include a class for performances, although the name and definition are still under discussion.
-The group is also considering submitting a proposal to Schema.org for the addition of an event type to designate any public performance of a performing arts work, regardless of discipline or genre.
+The group developped MiLOPA (Mid-Level Ontology for the Performing Arts), a standardized framework for describing concepts and relationships in the performing arts.
+The group is also considering submitting a proposal to Schema.org for the addition of a generic event type to designate any public performance of a performing arts work.

 Your digital presence: Let’s Improve It